 My favorite part about ECE is when you get to teach something brand new to a child, something they have never seen or heard of before.
 They listen so carefully, taking in every little thing I say – and when they ‘get it’ it is the most rewarding thing in the world.
 It is such a genuine act of teaching + learning.

-3) What has changed in the landscape of early literacy and how has that affected Book Nook’s curriculum and mission?
+3) What has changed in the landscape of early literacy and how has that affected Wise Wonder’s curriculum and mission?

 When I first started BN, I really focused on the academic.
 I wanted to make sure that the kids “got it,” that they were able to understand and master specific skill sets.
 However, now being opened for 8 years, we have changed our method but not our curriculum.
 We learned that our children were thriving when we set them up for success and in an environment that was soothing, nurturing, and natural!
 Early childhood has become very play-based – and don’t get me wrong, play-based learning is 100% necessary – but a sense of structure within teaching does go a long way.
 There are many philosophies and types of education methods out there but reading will always be a core content area.
 Reading is fun, and we want children of all ages to see that from the very start of their educational journeys.